 Layered PDF files allow users to turn data layers on and off.
 The maps include layers not present on most traditional topographic maps, such as aerial photo and shaded relief images.
 The US Topo median file size is 22 megabytes.

 US Topo maps are produced by the USGS National Geospatial Technical Operations Center.
-The first 3-year production cycle for the conterminous 48 states was completed on schedule in September 2012.
-The second cycle will be completed in September 2015.
+The first 3-year production cycle for the conterminous 48 states was completed in September 2012, and the second in September 2015.
+We are currently in the third cycle.
 Hawaii, Puerto Rico, and US Virgin Islands also have US Topo coverage.
 Alaska has been started, and should be complete by 2018.

 The USGS values your comments about US Topo Maps.
 Mail can be sent to email@example.com, or contact us through the methods listed here.